 Middle East – There is a risk that US interventions, motivated by the fight against terrorism, are determined by what is militarily feasible rather than by what is politically desirable.

-Given its current status as sole superpower, the United States feels empowered to intervene where and when it sees fit to safeguard its particular interests, protect its allies and, at least from its point of view, repair injustices and make the world a better place, well at least according to the politicians.
+Given its current status as a sole superpower, the United States feels empowered to intervene where and when it sees fit to safeguard its particular interests, protect its allies and, at least from its point of view, repair injustices and make the world a better place, well at least according to the politicians.

-Frequently, the intervention is of a military nature, either in the form of long-term wars, as in the cases of Korea, Vietnam, Afghanistan and Iraq, or of brief and almost ridiculous expeditions, as in Grenada.
+Frequently, the intervention is of a military nature, either in the form of long-term wars, as in the cases of Korea, Vietnam, Afghanistan, and Iraq, or of brief and almost ridiculous expeditions, as in Grenada.

 The actions of war have become so integral to US foreign policy that the past president, Barack Obama, was accused of “isolationism” when he refused to provide military support to the Syrian opposition after 2011.